deepjavalibrary/djl/jupyter/README.md

 ## Overview

-This folder contains jupyter notebooks that demonstrate how to use Joule API in real world examples.
+This folder contains jupyter notebooks that demonstrate how to use djl.ai API in real world examples.

 ## Setup